United Empire: 2021

 At Castle Attack, United Empire beat the team of Hiroshi Tanahashi and Tencozy on night one, but were unable to win their matches on night two.
 Ospreay and Cobb lost to Tencozy, while O-Khan failed to capture the NEVER Openweight Championship from Tanahashi.
 In March, Ospreay won the 2021 New Japan Cup after defeating Shingo Takagi.
 After the match, Ospreay hit a Os-Cutter on Bea Priestley, kicking her out of the United Empire and saying that he was "only looking out for number one" from now on.
 Toa Henare, now going by the ring name Aaron Henare, would become the fourth man to join the faction at Sakura Genesis 2021.
 On the same show Ospreay would defeat Kota Ibushi to win the IWGP World Heavyweight Championship.
 At Wrestling Dontaku, Ospreay made his first defense of the title when he defeated Shingo Takagi.
 However, Ospreay would later vacate the title after sustaining a neck injury.
 He would make his return at NJPW Resurgence, claiming to be the "real world champion", and announcing to not be returning to Japan for that years G1 Climax.
 In September at the Revolution Pro Wrestling High Stakes event, Ospreay recruited Aussie Open (Mark Davis and Kyle Fletcher) to the group.
-The following month during NJPW Strong's Autumn Attack, T. J. Perkins betrayed the LA Dojo and joined United Empire as their first Junior Heavyweight member.
+The following month during NJPW Strong's Autumn Attack, TJP betrayed the LA Dojo and joined United Empire as their first Junior Heavyweight member.

 Despite Ospreay's absence, both O'Khan and Cobb would enter the tournament in the A and B block respectively.
 O'Khan would finish in the bottom half of his block, scoring just 8 points, however, Cobb would break records in his block, going undefeated for 8 straight wins, before losing on the final deciders to Kazuchika Okada on Day 18, whom he had traded back and forth wins with over the second half of the year.